Chris Young (pitcher): 2017

-Young began the season in the bullpen after failing to win a spot in the Kansas City rotation.
-On June 23, 2017, Young was designated for assignment by the Royals.
-He was immediately released.
-For the 2017 season, he was 0–0 with a 7.50 ERA in 14 games.
+Young began the 2017 season in the bullpen, making his final two MLB starts in May, both lasting fewer than four innings.
+He was 0–0 with a 7.50 ERA in 14 games.
+On June 23, Young was designated for assignment by the Royals and immediately released.

-Return to the Padres
+San Diego Padres

-Young signed a minor league contract with the Padres on December 29, 2017.
-He was released on March 27, 2018.
+On December 29, 2017, Young signed a minor league contract with the Padres.
+He was released on March 31, 2018.

-Retirement
+Post-playing career

+Major League Baseball

-Young moved into administration effective May 14, 2018 as the Vice President, On-Field Operations, Initiatives & Strategy under MLB Chief Baseball Officer Joe Torre, reporting directly to Senior Vice President, On-Field Operations Peter Woodfork.
+Young moved into administration effective May 14, 2018 as the vice president, on-field operations, initiatives & strategy under MLB chief baseball officer Joe Torre, reporting directly to senior vice president, on-field operations Peter Woodfork.

-Head of MLB Operations

 In May 2018, Young became an MLB executive when he was promoted to serve as vice president of on-field operations, initiatives and strategy.
-In February 2020, Young was promoted to Senior Vice President to replace Joe Torre as the MLB's enforcer of discipline action, such as deciding fines and suspensions.
+In February 2020, Young was promoted to senior vice president to replace Joe Torre as the MLB's enforcer of discipline action, such as deciding fines and suspensions.
 He also oversaw the On-Field Operations and Umpiring Departments.

-General Manager
+Texas Rangers (2020–present)

-On December 4, 2020, Young was named General Manager of the Texas Rangers, succeeding Jon Daniels.
+On December 4, 2020, Young was named general manager of the Texas Rangers, succeeding Jon Daniels.
+Under Young's general managership, the Rangers slowly became championship contenders culminating in the Rangers winning the 2023 World Series against the Arizona Diamondbacks in 5 games.

+On September 13, 2024, Young and the Rangers agreed to a multi–year contract extension.
+In addition, Young was given the additional title of President of Baseball Operations.